-The exponential rise of AirBnB and similar sites is encouraging landlords to diversify into holiday lets as the returns can be considerably higher than buy to let.
+The exponential rise of Airbnb and similar sites is encouraging landlords to diversify into holiday lets, as the returns can be considerably higher than buy to let.
 But how do you finance these properties and will your existing BTL lender allow you to switch income model?
 Here are the answers to the questions we get asked most frequently.

-But how easy is it to get a mortgage for a holiday let?
+But just how easy is it to get a mortgage for a holiday let?

 2. How will the lender know if I switch my property from a buy to let into a holiday let?

 If a holiday-maker can find your property online, then so can your lender!
-When applying for a buy to let mortgage, lenders will always check to see if the property is listed on AirBnB and similar sites, particularly if the property is in a tourist area.
+When applying for a buy to let mortgage, lenders will always check to see if the property is listed on Airbnb and similar sites, particularly if the property is in a tourist area.